Things you won’t find on our website

 Desensitizing creams or lubricants

 These products are designed to numb the user, usually either as a means of delaying ejaculation or to ease the pain of anal sex.
 If you’re using numbing cream on a penis, guess what else gets numb?
 Anything else the penis touches.
 And how are you supposed to experience pleasure when your skin, mouth, genitals, etc. are numb?
 Instead, why don’t you read up a little bit about Eager Ejaculation and work towards a solution that still allows for sensations.
 Desensitizing lubricants, such as Anal-Eaze, promise to "enhance comfort during penetration."
 The problem here is that anal penetration should not hurt at all!
 Pain is your body’s way of telling you that something is wrong, and if you block those sensations with benzocaine or other anesthetics, you could find yourself seriously injured.
-We recommend a nice cushiony lubricant (such as Maximus), along with plenty of communication and relaxation to make anal play a positive experience.
+We recommend a nice cushiony lubricant (such as Uberlube), along with plenty of communication and relaxation to make anal play a positive experience.
 A little information goes a long way as well, so you may want to check out our article on getting started with anal play.

 The idea of wearing something with the consistency of a Fruit Roll-Up doesn’t really appeal to us.
 Think sticky and gooey, and then imagine that stuck in your pubic hair (if you have it)!
 Not to mention that putting anything edible near or inside your vagina increases your chances of getting a yeast infection, because those little yeasties love to have a feast.
 No thank you!
 However, we do carry other, safer edible goodies, such as chocolate pasties and candy garters.